oinochoe/uglify-js-minify-css-allfiles/README.md

 # uglify-js-minify-css-allfiles

-uglify-js-minify-css-allfiles helps hide the code you don't want to see, obfuscate the code in the deployment environment through a simple CLI in the build environment, and make it less recognizable to others. you can do this easily via `demo.js` file in `node_modules/uglify-js-minify-css-allfiles`. you are able to minify all files in a specific folder.
+A powerful tool to minify and obfuscate JavaScript and CSS files in your project.
+It helps protect your code in deployment environments and makes it less recognizable to others, all through a simple CLI interface.
+You can easily minify all files in a specific folder, with the option to exclude certain directories.

 [![NPM](https://nodei.co/npm/uglify-js-minify-css-allfiles.png?downloads=true&stars=true)](https://www.npmjs.com/package/uglify-js-minify-css-allfiles)